SiliconLabs/peripheral_examples/series2/iadc/iadc_single_oversampling/readme.txt

    16-bit result - "singleResult" is obtained by the formula: sample*VREF/(2^16) 20-bit result - "singleResult" is obtained by the formula: sample*VREF/(2^20)
 6. Observe OUTPUT0 toggling on an oscilloscope:
-   16-bit resolution - interval of 13us, 50 percent duty cycle.
+   16-bit resolution - period of 13us.
-     This corresponds to sampling frequency of roughly 77 KHz 20-bit resolution - interval of 208us, 50 percent duty cycle.
+     This corresponds to sampling frequency of roughly 77 KHz 20-bit resolution - period of 208us.
      This corresponds to sampling frequency of roughly 4.8 KHz
 7. Suspend the debugger, observe the measured voltage change in the Expressions Window and how it responds to different voltage values on the corresponding